treefrogframework/treefrog-framework/docs/user-guide/en/debug/index.md

 In Windows:<br>
 We can set the content in two ways by building the configuration screen and by implementing the configuration screen.

-Example of build configuration: (sorry for only having Japanese images for this demonstration...)
+Example of a build configuration: (sorry for only having Japanese images for this demonstration...)

 <div class="img-center" markdown="1">